FilipeDevs/FilipeDevs.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a final year Computer Science student at [HE2B-ESI](https://he2b.be/etudiant/).
+I'm a a Computer Science Graduate from [HE2B-ESI](https://he2b.be/etudiant/).
 I'm eager to learn and improve my skills as a developer.

 Outside of my studies and work, I enjoy watching anime and playing video games.
 You can check out some of my recent personal projects here!